-Each township, village, and city holds festivals and community events throughout the year.
-The Randolph Fair is a six-day event held in August each year that also serves as the county fair.
+Each Township holds a festival throughout the summer months.
+The Randolph Fair is a six-day event held in August each year that also serves as the County Fair.
 This is the main community event for the whole county and is a great opportunity to promote organizations and other events to a wide range of people.
 It is well attended by the county departments and agencies.